-GSA.36 Code of Appeals
+GSA.38 Code of Appeals

-- 3.2 A candidate may appeal on the grounds outlined in §6.5 below. - 3.3 A candidate may not appeal against decisions of Examiners or other matters of academic judgment unless the grounds of the appeal are contained in §6.5 below. - 3.4 A former student may not appeal once s/he has graduated from the School.
-By graduating, the former student is deemed to have accepted the recommendation of the Board of Examiners.
+3.3 A student may not appeal against decisions of Examiners or other matters of academic judgment unless the grounds of the appeal are contained in §6.5 below.

-3.5 Procedures for Incomplete Assessment resulting from Good Cause, outlined in the Code of Assessment (see 'University Fees and General Information for Students' section, §16.45 - §16.53), are concerned with the sudden unforeseen onset of illness or adverse personal circumstances affecting the candidate.
+- 3.4 A former student may not appeal once s/he has graduated from the GSA.
+By graduating, the former student is deemed to have accepted the recommendation of the GSA Final Examination Board. - 3.5 Procedures for Incomplete Assessment resulting from Good Cause, outlined in §5 of the GSA Code of Assessment, are concerned with the sudden unforeseen onset of illness or adverse personal circumstances affecting the student.
 A chronic medical condition shall not itself be considered a good cause.
 Examiners will mark and classify the performance as it stands and will not judge undemonstrated capability.
-Where there is chronic illness, good cause shall only be established where the candidate's performance has been compromised by a sudden severe episode of the illness.
+Where there is chronic illness, good cause shall only be established where the student's performance has been compromised by a sudden severe episode of the illness.